devops329/devops/instruction/serviceTesting/serviceTesting.md

 });
 ```

 This calls the `[GET] /cities` endpoint using the SuperTest `request(app)` function.
-The result of the asynchronous call is an object that has all of the information about the response.
+The result of the asynchronous call is an object that has all the information about the response.
 This includes the status, headers, and body.
 We can then use the Jest expectation object and matchers to validate the response.

 When we run the test, everything is green, and we jump to **62.5%** coverage.